We have five factories and 19 years of experience in plant extracts

 5.9 Packaging and Labeling

-The Stevia Extract is then packaged in airtight containers to protect it from moisture and light, which can degrade the product.
+The stevia extract is then packaged in airtight containers to protect it from moisture and light, which can degrade the product.
 Proper labeling is essential for traceability and to provide information on usage and storage.

-The extraction process is a blend of traditional methods and modern technology, ensuring that the Stevia Extract is not only potent but also safe for consumption.
+The extraction process is a blend of traditional methods and modern technology, ensuring that the stevia extract is not only potent but also safe for consumption.
 It is this careful process that allows stevia to be a versatile and popular natural sweetener in various food and beverage products.

 6. Quality Control Measures